k-le/financial-tracker/README.md

 help the user keep track of their money and their spending categories!
 Existing inspirations for this project would be YNAB or Intuit's mint.

-### This project is currently in development and is subject to being updated.
+<b>This project is currently in development and is subject to being updated.</b>

 ## Features 💡
 Ideally, there are certain features that we would like to implement into this project